ddhuynh5/TruckTruckGo/README.md

         git pull origin main
         ```
 2. Dependencies & Packages
-    * Install Python Packages [Make sure to be in top-level directory]
+    * Install Python Packages [Make sure to be in /backend]
         ```
         pip install -r requirements.txt
         ```
     * Install Node Packages [Make sure to be in /frontend]
         ```
         npm install

+        or

+        npm ci
         ```
     * If installing Node packages
         ```
-        npm install --save new-dependency
+        npm install --save [new-dependency]
         ```

 # Build and Test
-1. Backend [Make sure to be in /backend]:
+1. Run Backend Server [Make sure to be in /backend]:
     ```
     python manage.py runserver
     ```
-    If you run into this or a similar message:
-    ```
-    You have 18 unapplied migration(s).
-Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
-    Run 'python manage.py migrate' to apply them.
-    ```
-    Run the following to initialize a local test database:
-    ```
-    python manage.py makemigrations
-    python manage.py migrate
-    ```
-2. Frontend [Make sure to be in /frontend]:
+2. Run Frontend Server [Make sure to be in /frontend]:
     ```
     npm start
     ```